 What are Partner Services?

-A PS staff member from the LHD first contacts a person with HIV infection (the client) and requests to meet with them.
-The PS provider talks with the client, helps identify the client's needs, and assists them in connecting to HIV-related services.
+Local health department staff first contact a person with HIV (the client) and requests to meet with them.
+The Partner Services provider talks with the client, helps identify their needs, and assists them in connecting to HIV medical care.

-The PS provider encourages the client to discuss the client's sex and/or needle-sharing partners, including details about how to identify and locate partners in order to inform them of their possible exposure to HIV.
-PS staff who contact a client's partners do so in a manner that does not disclose a client's identity to any partners.
-When talking with partners, a PS provider will discuss HIV prevention and will offer HIV testing services, either onsite or by referring the partner to an agency that provides HIV testing.
+The Partner Services provider encourages the client to discuss the client's sex and/or needle-sharing partners, including details about how to identify and locate partners in order to inform them of their possible exposure to HIV.
+If the client wants Partner Services staff to contact their partners, the staff do not not disclose the client's identity to any partners.
+When talking with partners, a Partner Services provider will discuss HIV prevention and will offer HIV testing services or refer them to an agency that provides HIV testing.

 What are the ways that sexual and needle-sharing partners might be notified of their possible exposure to HIV?

-- A PS provider can notify partners confidentially without disclosing the infected person's identity.
+- A Partner Services provider can notify partners confidentially without disclosing the client's identity.

-- A person with HIV infection can notify their partners directly.
+- A person with HIV can notify their partners directly.

-- A person with HIV infection and the PS provider can jointly notify partners.
+- A person with HIV and the Partner Services provider can jointly notify partners.

-- A person with HIV infection can first try notifying their partners and a PS provider can notify those partners who were not contacted.
+- A person with HIV can first try notifying their partners and a Partner Services provider can notify those partners who were not contacted.

-- Service providers other than LHD PS staff (e.g., a person's health care provider) can notify partners.
+- Service providers other than local health department Partner Services staff (e.g., a person's health care provider) can notify partners.

-If you are a person with HIV infection and would like assistance in notifying sex and/or needle-sharing partners of their possible exposure to HIV, here is a listing of PS providers (PDF, 44 KB), or call the PS Coordinator in the Wisconsin AIDS/HIV Program at 608-267-5288.
-Service providers who would like to refer their clients for PS are encouraged to access services in this same manner.
+If you have HIV and would like help in notifying sex and/or needle-sharing partners of their possible exposure to HIV, you can contact a Partner Services provider on this list.
+You can also call the Partner Services Coordinator in the Wisconsin AIDS/HIV Program at 608-267-5288.
+Service providers who want to refer their clients for Partner Services are encouraged to access services in this same manner.